 It is not bad to suggest being “Just Friends”.
 It’s decent.

 Once you’ve come to the inevitable end of your time together, one may suggest being “just friends”.
 Yes, it might hurt and your heart might break just a bit, especially if you’ve started getting feelings for the person.
 Try not to be bitter or hold some sort of grudge about this, okay?
 Being honest and clear of their intentions is only fair and actually polite.
 To acknowledge the time you had together and the things you shared for the time that you did shows compassion.
 At least, they had the decency to explain so it should be perfectly acceptable.

 At least you weren’t ghosted or left hanging up high at the climax of all of these emotions, only to quickly fall to the bottom with no one there to catch you.
 There would just be silence and uncertainty of a story cut short too soon.
 Jerks who ghost people like that don’t deserve even another thought!

 It doesn’t mean there’s something wrong with you

 If ever you did have one-sided feelings for the person, it’s their loss.
 It is not your fault at all.
-You aren’t an ugly and unlikable person.
+You aren’t an ugly and unlikeable person.
 You did nothing wrong and you shouldn’t blame yourself for ruining a relationship you could have had together.
 Don’t wish that you could have had a different face, a different body or a different life.
 Never think of yourself as not enough because you’re amazing just the way you are.

 You just have to face the fact that you’re “not everyone’s cup of tea” and that’s completely fine.
-You’ll meet that perfect person for you in the perfect place and in the perfect time.
+You’ll meet that perfect person for you in the perfect place and at the perfect time.
 And won’t they just be so lucky to have such a catch as you?